akio-tomiya/LatticeDiracOperators.jl/README.md

 D = Dirac_operator(U,x,params)
 ```

-If you want to get the Gaussiann distributed pseudo-fermions, just do
+If you want to get the Gaussian distributed pseudo-fermions, just do

 ```julia
 gauss_distribution_fermion!(x)